 Similarly, hotels are excluded from our comparable hotel set from the date that they sustain substantial property damage or business interruption if it requires the property to be closed to hotel guests for one month or longer.
 In each case, these hotels are returned to the comparable hotel set when the operations of the hotel have been included in our consolidated results for one full calendar year after the hotel has reopened.
 Often, related to events that cause property damage and the closure of a hotel, we will collect business interruption insurance proceeds for the near-term loss of business.
 These proceeds are included in gain on property insurance and business interruption settlements on our consolidated statements of operations.
-Business interruption insurance gains related to a hotel that was excluded from our comparable hotel set also will be excluded from the comparable hotel results.
+Business interruption insurance gains related to a hotel that was excluded from our comparable hotel results.

-Of the 77 hotels that we owned as of March 31, 2023, 75 have been classified as comparable hotels.
-The operating results of the following hotels that we owned as of March 31, 2023 are excluded from comparable hotel results for these periods, due to closure of the property:
+Of the 77 hotels that we owned as of June 30, 2023, 75 have been classified as comparable hotels.
+The operating results of the following hotels that we owned as of June 30, 2023 are excluded from comparable hotel results for these periods, due to closure of the property:

-- Hyatt Regency Coconut Point Resort & Spa (business disruption due to Hurricane Ian beginning in September 2022, closed until November 2022); and - The Ritz-Carlton, Naples (business disruption due to Hurricane Ian beginning in September 2022, remains closed).
+- Hyatt Regency Coconut Point Resort & Spa (business disruption due to Hurricane Ian beginning in September 2022, reopened November 2022); and - The Ritz-Carlton, Naples (business disruption due to Hurricane Ian beginning in September 2022, reopened July 2023).

-We present comparable hotel revenues, expenses and EBITDA to help us and our investors evaluate the ongoing operating performance of our comparable hotels after removing the impact of the Company's capital structure (primarily interest expense) and its asset base (primarily depreciation and amortization expense).
+We present certain operating results for our hotels, such as hotel revenues, expenses, food and beverage profit, and EBITDA (and the related margins), on a comparable hotel, or "same store", basis as supplemental information to our investors.
+Our comparable hotel results present operating results for our hotels without giving effect to dispositions or properties that experienced closures due to renovations or property damage.
+We present comparable hotel EBITDA to help us and our investors evaluate the ongoing operating performance of our comparable hotels after removing the impact of the Company's capital structure (primarily interest expense) and its asset base (primarily depreciation and amortization expense).
 Corporate-level costs and expenses also are removed to arrive at property-level results.
-We believe these property-level results provide investors with supplemental information about the ongoing operating performance of our comparable hotels.
-Comparable hotel results are presented both by location and for the Company's properties in the aggregate.
-We eliminate from our comparable hotel level operating results severance costs related to broad-based and significant property-level reconfiguration that is not considered to be within the normal course of business, as we believe this elimination provides useful supplemental information that is beneficial to an investor's understanding of our ongoing operating performance.
-We also eliminate depreciation and amortization expense because, even though depreciation and amortization expense are property-level expenses, these non-cash expenses, which are based on historical cost accounting for real estate assets, implicitly assume that the value of real estate assets diminishes predictably over time.
-As noted earlier, because real estate values historically have risen or fallen with market conditions, many real estate industry investors have considered presentation of historical cost accounting for operating results to be insufficient.
+We believe these property-level results provide investors with supplemental information about the ongoing operating performance of our comparable hotel results are presented both by location and for the Company's properties in the aggregate.
+We eliminate from our comparable hotel level operating results severance costs related to broad-based and significant property-level reconfiguration that is not considered to be within the normal course of business, as we believe this elimination provides useful supplemental information and amortization expense are property-level expenses, these non-cash expenses, which are based on historical cost accounting for real estate assets, implicitly assume that the value of real estate assets diminishes predictably over time.
+As noted earlier, because real estate values historical cost accounting for operating results for operating results to be insufficient.